-Sponsorship covers 100% of what is needed to help support a family's basic needs, including rent, teff (Ethiopian grain/staple food), groceries, hygiene products, and firewood.
+Sponsorship supports a family's basic needs, including rent, groceries, teff (Ethiopian grain/staple food), hygiene products, and firewood.

-Sponsorship contributes a portion of the overall medical costs for a family.
-These include doctor visits, prescriptions and medical treatment, hospital visits.
-Medical costs are subsidized by additional donations given to the HFK's Health Services and the General Fund.
+Sponsorship purchases health insurance for the family and contributes a portion of the overall medical costs for a family, as well as providing health and hygiene trainings, and preventative health education.
+Medical provisions include doctor visits, prescriptions and medical treatment, hospital visits.
+All medical costs are subsidized by additional donations given to the HFK's Health Services and the General Fund.

 Education & Youth

 Sponsorship contributes a portion of what is needed to cover the educational and programming costs for all the children in a family.
-These include school fees, uniforms, supplies, daycare, berta breakfast, after school tutoring, snacks, soccer, special events and youth programs.
+These include school fees, uniforms, supplies, daycare, berta breakfast program, after school tutoring, snacks, soccer, clubs and other youth programs and activities.
 These costs are subsidized by donations given to related programs and the HFK General Fund.

-Community Programming Sponsorship contributes a small portion of what is needed to cover a family’s participation in family and community programs such as trainings, celebrations, community meetings, special programs, adult education, purchasing & transportation costs, community gifts, home repairs, Ethiopian staff and leadership support.
+HFK Community Programming Sponsorship contributes a small portion of what is needed to cover a family’s participation in family and community programs such as lifeskills trainings, group and individual counselling, celebrations, community meetings, special programs, adult literacy education, purchasing & transportation costs, community gifts, Ethiopian staff support.
 All these costs are heavily subsidized by the HFK General Fund.

 Income Generation & Business Development

 Sponsorship contributes a portion of what is required to economically empower a family.
-These include involvement in income generation activities, business & skills training, business start-ups & grant, self-help groups, materials, supplies, compound rent & equipment.
+These include involvement in income generation activities, vocational education, business & skills training, business start-ups, small grants, self-help groups, materials, supplies, compound rent & equipment.
 These costs are subsidized by donations to related programs and the HFK General Fund.